j-siderius/TinySpark/docs/chapter1/logic_gates_micro.md

 # Logic gates on the TinySpark development board

-Now that we have implemented our first neuron 'network', let's see how we can transport this network to our TinySpark development kit.
+Now that the first neuron 'network' was succesfully implemented, it will be transported to the TinySpark development kit.

-We are going to use the two buttons, `button 1` and `button 2` on the development kit to simulate our inputs, and we will use the LED (`LED13`) to show if our output is LOW/0 or HIGH/1.
-In order to access the Inputs and Outputs of the development kit, we need some code.
+The two buttons, `Button 1` and `Button 2` on the development kit will be used to simulate the inputs, and thee LED (`LED13`) will be used to show if the output of the neuron 'network' is LOW/0 or HIGH/1.
+In order to access the Inputs and Outputs of the development kit, some code is needed.
+The code below combines the example code for interaction with the [buttons](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/buttons.py) and output through the [LED](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/led.py).

 [![Open In Github](../assets/images/github-badge.svg)](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/input_output.py)